 Dr Sharon Taylor

-Rooted in a scientific background and formal fine art training at The Slade School of Art, City Lit, and postgraduate study in Professional Ceramics Practice, my work bridges creative expression with technical precision.
+Sharon Taylor is an award-winning ceramic artist whose practice bridges art, science, and storytelling through clay.
+Rooted in a scientific background and formal fine art training at the Slade School of Art, City Lit, and postgraduate study in Professional Ceramics Practice, her work combines creative expression with technical precision.

-Through Sheramics Art, I create one-of-a-kind ceramic artworks that are hand-built or wheel-thrown, then transformed through layered surface decoration, carving, and painterly mark-making.
-My practice draws on the organic beauty of nature and abstract interpretations of the human form, exploring themes of resilience, interconnectedness, and renewal.
+Working under the name Sheramics Art, Taylor creates one-of-a-kind ceramic artworks that are hand-built or wheel-thrown, then transformed through layered surface decoration, carving, and painterly mark-making.
+Inspired by the organic beauty of nature and abstract interpretations of the human form, each piece is individually conceived to function both as a contemplative object and sculptural presence.

 Contact us